rust-lang/miri/doc/genmc.md

 Some or all of these limitations might get removed in the future:

 - Borrow tracking is currently incompatible (stacked/tree borrows).
-- Only Linux is supported for now.
+- Only Linux and MacOS are supported for now.
 - No support for 32-bit or big-endian targets.
 - No cross-target interpretation.